nabhya8013/spectral_denoise/README.md

 ## About The Project

-This pipeline trains and evaluates a single-stage `ResUNet1D` to separate spectral signal from noise.
-The key focus here is avoiding the "peak shift" and "peak rounding" artifacts commonly seen in standard MSE-driven regression, specifically achieving a high-quality reconstruction in complex, feature-rich spectral datasets.
+This pipeline trains and evaluates a single-stage `ResUNet1D` model for spectral signal denoising.
+The architecture is specifically optimized to minimize common reconstruction artifacts such as peak shifting and peak rounding, which frequently arise in MSE-driven regression models.
+The goal is to produce high-fidelity reconstructions that preserve peak locations, shapes, and intensities, even in complex and feature-rich spectral datasets.

 ### Architecture Highlights